Local help line for COVID-19 relief funding expanded to include all businesses

-A help line for assistance in accessing federal, state and local funding in response to the COVID-19 pandemic has been expanded to include all business owners, nonprofit organizations and self-employed proprietors.
+A help line for assistance in accessing federal, state and local funding in response to the COVID-19 pandemic now is open to all business owners, nonprofit organizations and self-employed proprietors.

-Experts can help access funds available through programs such as the Coronavirus Aid, Relief, and Economic Security (CARES) Act, passed by Congress on March 27, according to a press release.
+Experts can help access funds available through programs such as the Coronavirus Aid, Relief, and Economic Security (CARES) Act, passed by Congress last week, according to a press release.

-The help line is a partnership between Greater Dubuque Development Corp., Northeast Iowa Community College and the local Small Business Development Center.
+The help line is a partnership among Greater Dubuque Development Corp., Northeast Iowa Community College and the local Small Business Development Center.

 Call 563-588-3350 between 8:30 a.m. and 4 p.m.
 Monday through Friday or email sbhelpline@nicc.edu for assistance.